derrix060/MutationTestingPresentation/README.md

-# Practical Mutation Test
+# Mutation Testing Presentation

-This repository was create to show how mutation test works, and to discuss about when and how to use it.

-Is it possible also comparing this approach with code coverage (more popular)
+This repository shows one example of mutation test, compare with code coverage metric and finish with a question: [Is the code perfect?](#is-the-code-perfect).
+It also shows how to install the complete enviroment to run this example from scratch.

 ## Contents